apache/cassandra-dtest/README.md

     pytest --cassandra-version=1.0.0

-A convenient option if tests are regularly run against the same existing directory is to set `cassandra_dir` in `~/path/to/cassandra-dtest/pytest.ini`:

-    [pytest]
-    cassandra_dir=~/path/to/cassandra

-The tests will use this directory by default, avoiding the need for any environment variable (that still will have precedence if given though).

 To run a specific test file, class or individual test, you only have to pass its path as an argument: